minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 Now the change involves a couple of steps.
 We have to

-- Modify the schema so the EMPLOYEE table has two new columns: COUNTRY_CODE and PHONE#
+- Modify the schema so the EMPLOYEE table has two new columns: `COUNTRY_CODE` and `PHONE#`
-- Mass-move the existing data from PHONE_NUMBER to COUNTRY_CODE and PHONE#
+- Mass-move the existing data from `PHONE_NUMBER` to `COUNTRY_CODE` and `PHONE#`
-- Modify the schema so the EMPLOYEE table doesn’t have a PHONE_NUMBER column anymore
+- Modify the schema so the EMPLOYEE table doesn’t have a `PHONE_NUMBER` column anymore
-- Replace the application code in the database that is reliant on the PHONE_NUMBER column
+- Replace the application code in the database that is reliant on the `PHONE_NUMBER` column

 Any one of these steps could take a significant amount of time.
 Our goal is to minimize any downtime incurred by this application upgrade, so we’d like to do all these steps while version 1.0 of the application is up and running and stage all the changes in the database for version 2.0 of the application.
-And we’d like to online switch over to the new application.
+Then we’d like to online switch over to the new application.

 ## Step 1: Prepare the Version 1.0 application